Austin Metro: Rover 100

 In 1997, the Rover 100 gave a poor performance in Euro NCAP crash tests (despite the improved safety features, including side impact bars in the doors and an optional driver's airbag, the 1970s design was showing its age) – it was at the time the only car tested to receive a one-star Adult Occupant Rating.
-Other small cars tested at the same time received 2 or 3 stars out of five.
+Other small cars tested at the same time received two or three stars out of five.
 The passenger compartment was subjected to severe structural damage in the frontal-offset test and results showed a high risk of injury to all body regions for the driver.
 Meanwhile, the side impact test also showed high injury risks.

 The Rover 100's dismal safety showing was not its only problem by 1997.
 It was fast falling behind the best cars in its sector when it came to design, build quality, refinement and specification, although it remained strong in terms of fuel economy and affordability.
 Unlike the Ford Fiesta, Volkswagen Polo and Vauxhall Corsa, the Rover 100 could still provide sub-£7,000 motoring.

-Facing a complete collapse of sales, Rover withdrew the 100 from production – marking the end of nearly 18 years of production.
+Facing a complete collapse of sales, BMW withdrew the 100 from production – marking the end of nearly 18 years of production with the last car built on 23 December 1997.

 There was no direct replacement for the Metro/100, although the 1995 Rover 200 had been developed inside Rover Cars to serve as a replacement for the 100 as well as the previous 200 model, which was slightly larger.
 The 100 and 200 were sold concurrently until 1998, when the 100 was withdrawn.
-When the Rover 200 was facelifted in late 1999 and rebadged as the Rover 25, Rover marketed this as a supermini reflecting the continued, steady, growth of all car classes.
-The plan was for both the 100 and the 25 to be on the market until the launch of the true replacement for the Metro in the shape of the MINI.
-However, BMW's sale of Rover put an end to those plans.
-BMW kept the MINI design and MG Rover's notional successor to the Metro was the Rover 25 and its MG ZR relative.
+When the Rover 200 was facelifted in late 1999 and rebadged as the Rover 25, Rover marketed this as a supermini reflecting the continued, steady growth of all car classes.
+The plan was for both the 100 and the 25 to be on the market until the launch of the true replacement for the Metro in the shape of the Mini Hatch.

-The gap left by the Metro as a true Rover city car was not filled until late 2003, when the Rover CityRover was launched – it was a 1.4 engined city car built in India alongside the Tata Indica.
-This model was nowhere near as popular as the Metro or even the Rover 100, and was not included in the revived product range by Nanjing Automobile following MG Rover's bankruptcy in 2005.
+The gap left by the Metro as a city car was not filled until late 2003, when the Rover CityRover was launched – it was a 1.4 engined city car built in India alongside the Tata Indica.
+This model was nowhere near as popular as the Metro or the Rover 100.
+The 100 was not included in the revived product range by Nanjing Automobile following MG Rover's bankruptcy in 2005.